MATERIALIZATION OF VIEWS

 2. Click on the Summary tab at the top.

-3. Execute the query by clicking on the Execution Panel button.
+3. Execute the query by clicking on the Query button.
 Ensure you have selected the option Retrieve all rows and then click on Execute

 1. After the execution, click on the Execution Trace link (above the results) to see the query execution plan.
 You can see that the data comes directly from the different data sources.